supahgreg/cf-for-k8s/docs/deploy.md

    # or using yq: cf auth admin "$(yq -r '.cf_admin_password' ${TMP_DIR}/cf-values.yml)"
    ```

-1. Create an org/space for your app:
+1. Create an org and space for your app:

    ```console
    cf create-org test-org